kenderb/building-with-backgrounds-and-gradients/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# HTML and CSS NY Time page clone
+# HTML and CSS Apple old page clone

-> This is an NY timepage clone made for an assignment of HTML/CSS.
+> This is an Apple old page clone made for an assignment of HTML/CSS.

 ![screenshot](./app_screenshot.png)